vmware/photon/docs/photon_admin/disabling-tls-1.0.md

 However, TLS 1.0, which also contains known vulnerabilities, is enabled by default.

-To turn off TLS 1.0, perform the follwoing steps:
+To turn off TLS 1.0, perform the following steps:

 1. Create a directory named `/etc/gnutls`.